bmedicke/pom/readme.md

 ### hook profiles

 * the `default` hooks profile is used when no other is specified
-* you can create custom profiles
+* you can create custom hook profiles
-* e.g. one that toggles a light when pomodoros/breaks end:
+* e.g. a profile that toggles a light when pomodoros/breaks end:
   * create a folder `~/.pom/hooks/light`
   * add a `work_done` and a `break_done` script to it
   * add your shell commands to toggle the light